miyako/4d-plugin-zip/README.md

 New!
 ---

+The component can now accept a callback method that is a **shared component method**.

+Was New
+---

 Pass ``ZIP_With_encryption (8)`` to apply AES encryption.

 Note that basic archive utilities may not support password protection, or AES encryption.
 Use 7-Zip.